 There’s been a major breakthrough in the understanding of Alzheimer’s disease.
 Every face-to-face friend I’ve told about this has found it fascinating, and one of my regulars has rightly suggested I should blog it.
-It seems many cases of Alzheimer’s may be due to brain infection by the herpes simplex Type I virus — the one that gives you cold sores.
-Researchers at the University of Manchester have found herpes-simplex DNA in the abnormal beta-amyloid plaques found in the brains of Alzheimer’s patients.
-The implications are huge.
+It seems many cases of Alzheimer’s may be due to brain infection by the herpes simplex Type I virus — the… Continue reading Alzheimer’s and Herpes

 Old physicists fade away